pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   See :ref:`pywbemcli instance references --help` for details.
 * **query** to execute an execquery with query string defined as an argument.
-  The QUERY argument must be a valid query defined for the ``--querylanguage`` option and available in the WBEM server being queried.
-The default for the ``--querylanguage`` option is DMTF:CQL but any query language and query will be passed to the server.
+  The QUERY argument must be a valid query defined for the ``--query-language`` option and available in the WBEM server being queried.
+The default for the ``--query-language`` option is DMTF:CQL but any query language and query will be passed to the server.

   It displays any instances returned in the defined formats or any exception